tdunn891/addie-mcginty-cottage/README.md

 ## Deployment

-The site was deployed on GitHub Pages.
+The site was deployed on GitHub Pages, by following the below steps:

+- Selected Repository on github.com
+- "Settings" > "Github Pages"
+- Selected "Master Branch" from the "Source" dropdown box.
+- Notification: "Github Pages source saved"
+- Notification: "Your site was published at [https://tdunn891.github.io/milestone-1/](https://tdunn891.github.io/milestone-1/)"

 ## Credits